steelcj/source-archives-tools/docs/git/minimal-git-workflow-example.md

 ------

-# ✔ Step 6 — Push Both the Branch and Tag to the Remote
+# Push Both the Branch and Tag to the Remote

 ```bash
 git push origin dev